thingsboard/thingsboard.github.io/docs/pe/user-guide/image-gallery.md

         title: 'Go to the "Image gallery" page in the "Resources" section.
 Then, click the “Upload image” button in the top right corner of the screen;'
     1:
         image: /images/user-guide/image-gallery/upload-image-2-pe.png
-        title: 'In the upload window, upload an image and click "Upload";'
+        title: 'Select or drop image in the "Upload image" window and then click "Upload";'
     2:
         image: /images/user-guide/image-gallery/upload-image-3-pe.png
         title: 'The image has been uploaded.'